 What To Expect

 Dr. Guelff needs to know what’s going on in your mouth.
 At the first visit, a diagnostic record (Orthodontic Blueprint) is made to determine the best course of treatment.
-Complete diagnostic records typically include a medical and dental history, clinical examination, photos of the patient’s face and teeth, study models, and X-rays.
+Complete diagnostic records typically include a medical, dental and orthodontic history, clinical examination, photos of the patient’s face and teeth, study models, and X-rays.
 This information is used to develop a custom treatment plan for each patient.
 After Dr. Guelff has evaluated your records, he will discuss your treatment with you in detail, give you all your treatment options, and discuss the cost for your particular case.
 If your preference is to begin right away, we make every effort to start your treatment that same day.

 The purpose of the initial examination is to determine:

 - What sort of problem, if any is present: i.e., do you need braces?

 - How much the treatment will cost